Lecrapouille/SimTaDyn/external/README.md

 Add here all external libraries that SimTaDyn depends on and which cannot be installed with the OS installer (apt-get, brew ...).

-The gitclone.sh bash script will git clone them (some recurisvely) and compile them.
-They are not installed into your environement.
-Therefore SimTaDyn makefiles have to know where to find their files (includes and static/shared libraries).
+* download-external-libs.sh: bash script will git clone them (some recurisvely).
+* compile-external-libs.sh: bash script compile these libraries.
+They are not installed into your environement (no sudo make install calls are made).
+Hence SimTaDyn Makefiles has to know explicitly the path of compiled resources (header files, static/shared libraries, ...).

-gitclone.sh takes one parameter: the name of the architecture (Linux or Darwin or Windos).
-Better to call this script from ../Makefile with the rule `make clone`.
+These scripts are seperated to be launched by the ../Makefile.
+They takes one parameter: the name of the architecture (Linux or Darwin or Windos).